flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

 The "class" above (which you can leave out) defaults to hostpath, and should be the storage class that your cluster provides.
 The Operator createst the "hostpath" volume claim.
 This currently is always created as a host path volume claim in MiniKube, and likely in the future will have different logic if it varies from that.

+#### labels

-Finally, you can add labels:
+You can add labels:

 ```yaml